websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ### Understanding How Filtering Works in the Contents List

-- When you use the Categories or Tags filters with more than one criteria, the results corresponds to content that meets all the criteria (see example A.)
+- When you use the Categories or Tags filters with more than one criteria, the results correspond to content that meets all the criteria (see example A.)
-- When you choose multiple options for the same filter criteria, the Contents list shows the assets matching at least one option (see example B.)
+- When you choose multiple options for the same filter criteria, the Contents list shows assets matching at least one option (see example B.)
 - The criteria from different filters is combined using the `and` operator (see example C.)

 | Example| Filter By | Filter Example | Contents List Results |